#3056: RNA

 Transcript

 [In each panel, Cueball is standing in front of a poster.
-On the poster there is a picture of a double helix (presumably DNA) and some illegible text, although the poster is different in each panel.
+The poster contains a picture of a double helix (presumably DNA) and some illegible text, although the poster is different in each panel.
 Each panel has a header indicating the decade in which it takes place.]

-Cueball: Life is based on DNA, which uses RNA to make proteins do stuff.
+Cueball: Life is based on DNA, which uses RNA to make proteins that do stuff.

 [Cueball faces towards the poster, with his hand on his chin.]